 The ‘trick’ is that all appearances, or apparitions, emerge from the latent subconscious dream.
 Yet nothing truly originates from the human psyche, the nature of which is reflective—as will later be demonstrated.
 There is a Qabalistic clue to this in the title of the 29th path of the Tree of Life, the Corporeal Intelligence.
-The Aramaic term for ‘body’, or ‘form’ is gosham.
+The Hebrew term for ‘body’ or ‘form’ is gosham.
 This word also has the meaning, ‘to incarnate’.
 The work of the magical art, if that is understood to include theurgy, is to incarnate spiritual ideas through means of the Signum Symbol into flesh or form.
 The technical term for the operative vehicle is a talisman.
 This is not only descriptive of what a magician does but is also descriptive of what a magician really is.
-A magus, especially in the ancient Persian sense of a chief of the magi, or Aeon of Aeons, is the avatar of a particular type of intelligence, a word in the flesh.
+A magus, especially in the ancient Persian sense of a chief of the magi, or Aeon of Aeons, is the living embodiment of a particular type of intelligence, a word in the flesh.
 As such, the magician is a talisman.

 If we are magicians, we must reappraise what magick is, else we commit error before we even begin a work.
-As we have learned, definitions of magick rationalise and therefore reduce the art.
+As we have learned, simple definitions of magick rationalise and therefore reduce the art.
 Magick is not comprehensible by the ordinary mode of rational thought.
 We can only approach metaphysics through analogous thought.
 According to the (Egyptian) Book of the Law, I: 28,

 None, breathed the light, faint and faery, of the stars, and two.